VANCOUVER ABORIGINAL FRIENDSHIP CENTRE SOCIETY

 The Vancouver Aboriginal Friendship Centre Society (VAFCS) seeks artwork that reflects the diversity and richness of the urban Indigenous community it serves.
 We welcome inclusive and accessible designs that align with our mission to provide culturally grounded programs and social services to Indigenous peoples from different nations and backgrounds.

-3. Portfolio or Samples of Past Work: Up to 5 images showcasing previous artwork relevant to this project.
+2. Portfolio or Samples of Past Work: provide 4-6 samples of previous completed murals or artwork relevant to this project.

 Apply